1dot13/source/gamedir-languages/German_Version/GermanTranslatedMercs-ReadMe.txt

 - added Hector

-2016-02-01:
-- added Pops
-- added Doc
-- updates to Leech
-- updates to Beth
-- updates to Wink

 Status:
 -------
 - weekly content updates
-- 7 of 50 mercs remain to be added
+- 6 of 50 mercs remain to be added
 - polish/rework to already existing files